particle-iot/docs/src/content/reference/firmware.md

 For **Windows** users, we recommend downloading [PuTTY](http://www.putty.org/).
 You will also need to download and install the [Particle driver](https://github.com/spark/windows-device-drivers/releases/download/v6.1.0.51/particle_drivers_6.1.0.51.exe).

-Plug your device into your computer over USB.
-Open a serial port over USB using the standard settings, which should be:
+Plug your device into your computer over USB, open a serial port in PuTTY using the standard settings, which should be:

 - Baud rate: 9600
 - Data Bits: 8
 - Parity: none
 - Stop Bits: 1

-On **OS X and Linux** systems, you can access the serial monitor through the terminal.
+On **OS X and Linux** systems, you can access the serial port through the terminal.

 For OS X, open the terminal and type: